kiranvaidhya/personal-website/content/post/night-sky-summer-2020/index.md

 # Andromeda

 There is something mystical about the Andromeda galaxy.
-Edwin Hubble's observations of Cepheid variables in the Andromeda galaxy also provided substantial evidence towards the fact that the great "nebula" in Andromeda was actually extragalactic in nature, further uncovering a larger, grander and a humbling universe.
+Edwin Hubble's observations of Cepheid variables in the Andromeda galaxy also provided substantial evidence towards the fact that the great "nebula" in Andromeda was actually extragalactic in nature, further uncovering a larger, grander, and a humbling universe.
 It is moving towards us at a speed of 110km per second and is predicted to collide and merge with our Milky Way galaxy in ~4.5 billion years, like dancing partners twirling into each other's arms.

 ![](andromeda.jpg)